-Chicago is a big city located in the state of Illinois.
-The city has a population of 2,714,017 residents.
+Chicago, Illinois is a big city with a population of 2,714,017 residents.
 In Chicago, there are 11,938 people per square mile, which is well above the national population density average.
 Chicago is known to be an ethnically diverse city.
 The two most common races are White (49%) and Black or African American (31%).
 Additionally, more than a quarter of the population of Chicago are of Hispanic or Latino origin, and 25% of the population also speak Spanish.

-Without the right tools, moving to any new city can be very stressful and challenging.
-Living in Chicago, Illinois could be a positive experience for anyone who puts in the time to do the research required.
-Finding the best places to live in Chicago and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes amenities, weather, employment and other important metrics.
+Without the right tools, moving to any new area can be very stressful and challenging.
+Living in Chicago, Illinois could be a good experience for anyone who puts in the effort to do the research required.
+When searching for a new neighborhood, several key items should be considered.
+Safety is paramount, ensuring a secure environment for you and your family.
+Proximity to workplaces or schools reduces commuting time and enhances convenience.
+Access to amenities like parks, grocery stores and healthcare facilities contributes to a comfortable lifestyle.
+Reliable public transportation options promote easy mobility.
+A strong sense of community fosters social connections and a welcoming atmosphere.
+Finding the best places to live in Chicago and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes crime, commute, education, housing and other important metrics.

-Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, librairies, etc., Chicago has received a higher than average score for its local amenities.
+Based on the proximity of local amenities like grocery stores, restaurants, coffee shops, parks, shops, etc., Chicago has received a higher than average score for its local amenities.
 If you’re planning on relocating and making this area your permanent home, it’s nice to know that there is an ample amount of amenities and things to do within walking distance or a short drive.
-Some of the notable things to do include: Millennium Park, Art Institute of Chicago, and John Hancock Center / Observatory.
+Here are some of the more popular things to do in Chicago: Millennium Park, Art Institute of Chicago, and John Hancock Center / Observatory.

 |Average one way commute||34min||29min||26min|